View Our Natural Stone

 CLR stands for Calcium Lime & Rust Remover.
 This cleaner is great for removing stains from your toilet or sink, but we would not recommend using it to clean your natural stone whether that be granite, limestone, marble, travertine or any other type of stone.

-Steam cleaner for stone floors?
+So, steam cleaner for stone floors.
 Being specialists in natural stone flooring and how to care for them, we would not recommend steam cleaning your natural stone floor tiles.
 The primary reason for this is that the hot steam has the potential to remove the stone sealer.
 With your sealer removed, there is a higher chance of mould and mildew growth within your stone floor and with no sealer, there is little to prevent stains from occurring.

 It’s important not to use vinegar, lemon juice or any other cleaners that are acidic or contain some form of acid on stones such as marble, limestone, travertine, slate.